saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ## Fitting the ANCOVA model to the tetrahymena data

->- Always fit the ANCOVA with the interaction term first, and evaluate it first
+>- Always fit the ANCOVA with the interaction term first:

 ```r
 tet_model1 <- lm(diameter ~ log10(concentration) + glucose + log10(concentration):glucose, data=tetrahymena)